Di-Higgs Signatures in Neutral Naturalness: Parameter space and Constraints

 Here, $m_t$ is the mass of the top quark, $v_h$ is the SM-like Higgs vev, $\theta$ is the stop mixing angle, and $\alpha/\beta$ are the mixing angles of the neutral CP-even/odd components of the two Higgs multiplets in the MSSM \cite{Martin:1997ns}.

 Fig.~\ref{fig:unit} shows the unitarity bounds corresponding to our four benchmarks defined in Eqs. \ref{eq:bench}.
 Below each line the model is unitary safe.
-We found that for a stop mass of $200$ GeV the bound on $A_t$ varies between 2.5 and 3.5 TeV, depending on the benchmark.
+We found that for a stop mass of 250~GeV the bound on $A_t$ varies between 2.5 and 3.5~TeV, depending on the benchmark.
 Note how reducing $\mu$ and increasing $\tan\beta$ one may extend the allowed region of parameter space.
 For a more refined calculation, one can construct a $5\times5$ scattering matrix including $hh,\, \tilde{t}_1 \tilde{t}_1^*,\, \tilde{t}_2 \tilde{t}_2^*,\, \tilde{b}_1 \tilde{b}_1^*,\, \tilde{b}_2 \tilde{b}_2^*$ initial and final states.
-In \cite{Schuessler:2007av} the authors show how including some of these processes one can extend the unitary bound on $A_t$ up to 4.4 - 5 TeV for stop masses of 100 GeV.
+In \cite{Schuessler:2007av} the authors show how including some of these processes one can extend the unitary bound on $A_t$ up to 4.4 - 5~TeV for stop masses of 100~GeV.
 We will keep our calculation as a conservative constraint keeping in mind that the full calculation could in principle open a larger region of parameter space.